This blog post is applicable to IT managers & businesses,

 - Transfers ownership of the departing users Google groups

-Additionally, the executor will look through the departing employees account to determine which of the remaining Google services employed on behalf of your organization by the former user.
+Additionally, the executor will look through the departing employees account to determine which of the remaining Google services were used on behalf of your organization by the former user.
 The agent will then decide whom to turn access over to.

 Deletion and Diversion